nodejs/node/COLLABORATOR_GUIDE.md

-Collaborators may opt to elevate pull requests or issues to the [TSC][] for discussion by assigning the `tsc-review` label or @-mentioning the `@nodejs/tsc` Github team.
+Collaborators may opt to elevate pull requests or issues to the [TSC][] for discussion by assigning the `tsc-review` label or @-mentioning the `@nodejs/tsc` GitHub team.
 This should be done where a pull request:

 - is labeled `semver-major`, or
 - has a significant impact on the codebase, or